 Austin’s Philosophy

-By following this mindset, you will see that the game rewards patience and planning.
-Every level has a solution, but it is rarely found in the first move.
+By following this mindset, you will start to see that progress is not about reacting to the board, but about shaping it.
+Every level has a solution, but it rarely appears without creating the conditions for it.

 Conclusion